Text-Analysis/posts-scraper/README.md

 usage: main.py [-h] username start_time end_time

 Python module for collecting information about user posts on Instagram for the selected time period.
-The collected information is placed in the PostgreSQL database.
+The collected information is saved in the PostgreSQL database.

 positional arguments:
-  username    the account whose posts data will be entered into the PostgreSQL
+  username    the account whose posts data will be saved into the PostgreSQL
               database
   start_time  the beginning of the publication time period (in the format:
               2022-01-01)